Check rates. No credit impact.

 Term loans are personal loans that give a lump sum of cash and require a large down payment.
 These types of personal loans are usually used for small businesses and you can learn more about them on Investopedia.

 If you’re considering using a personal loan as a debt consolidation loan, you can search for different options on the Fiona platform.
+Fiona is an online lending platform that acts as a search engine for personal loan lenders.
+You can browse different personal loan offers that could be a good match for you.

 If you’re unsure whether you’d like to use a personal loan to pay off debt, this article from Experian may be helpful.